Murder in Old Bombay

 Captain Jim Agnihotri and his new bride, Diana Framji, return in the follow-up to Nev March's award-winning debut Murder in Old Bombay...

 1893: Newlyweds Captain Jim Agnihotri and Diana Framji are settling into their new home in Boston, Massachusetts, having fled the strict social rules of British-ruled Bombay.
 But theirs is no ordinary marriage: Jim, now a detective at the Dupree Agency, is teaching Diana the art of deduction he’s learned from his idol, Sherlock Holmes.

-Everyone is talking about the preparations for the World's Fair in Chicago: the grandeur, the speculation, the trickery.
-And Jim will experience it first-hand: he's being sent to Chicago to investigate the murder of a man named Thomas Grewe.
-As Jim probes the underbelly of Chicago’s docks, warehouses, and taverns, he discovers deep social unrest and some deadly ambitions.
+Everyone is talking about the incredible World's Fair in Chicago.
+Jim's being sent there to investigate the murder of a security guard.
+As he probes the underbelly of Chicago’s docks, warehouses, and taverns, he discovers deep social unrest and deadly ambitions.

-When Jim goes missing, Diana must venture to Chicago's treacherous streets to learn what happened, and prevent disaster.
-Readers can be sure that another exciting adventure is at hand for Lady Diana and Captain Jim.
+When Jim goes missing, young Diana ventures to Chicago's treacherous streets to learn what happened, and prevent disaster.
+Yes, another exciting adventure is at hand for Lady Diana and Captain Jim.

 Award-winning author Nev March mesmerized readers with her debut novel, Murder in Old Bombay.
 Now, in Peril at the Exposition, she wields her craft against a glittering backdrop of the Gilded Age with spectacular results.

 The Spanish Diplomat's Secret

 Captain Jim and Lady Diana encounter a locked room puzzle aboard their ocean liner